« Previous Page

 The stump usually falls off in 1 or 2 weeks, but

 sometimes it takes longer.
-Continue to clean around the navel at least once a
+Clean around the navel until the area has completely healed.

 You can help your baby's